 CAT 2019 Toppers

 How did Toppers Prepare for CAT?

-To have a decent score one has to begin preparation a few months in advance to score 99 percentile or more.
-Some relentlessly worked hard, analysed their performance by taking mock tests and overcame those mistakes.
+To have a decent score one has to begin preparing a few months in advance to score 99 percentile or more.
+Some relentlessly worked hard, analyzed their performance by taking mock tests, and overcame those mistakes.
 Such were some toppers who have shared their exam preparation plan with Careers360.

 How CAT Topper’s Tackled Their Weak and Strong Areas?

 To tackle one’s weak areas is the biggest challenge while preparing for CAT.
 However, few toppers share their experience as to how one can overcome their mistakes and weaknesses.
 Ankit Desai believes that overcoming the fear of failure is the first step towards success and so he scored 99.1 percentile.